mroughan/aleph-zero-heroes/content/staging/lectures.md

 original and fluent in the others' skill set.

 In fact, many comics have more detailed specialisations: often the art is broken into pencil sketches, then inks, and then colourised.
+Often there is a specialist doing the lettering, and maybe a different artist for the covers.
 This is partially a production-line mentality (comics have sometimes been produced in a less-than-glorious manner) but partially it reflects that even relatively small details such as the choice of colours can be a fine art just by itself.

 So how is a lecturer, who is neither specialist writer, nor artist meant to do all this?
 The answer is that, more and more, I expect